Schada099/Property-Inspection-Checklist/README.md

-This is my attempt at making a Property Inspection App!
+This is my 1st attempt at making a Property Inspection Website/App!